In this AWS article, we are going to talk about everything about AWS Storage Gateway and how it’s working.

 The Volume Gateway enables your on-premises applications and storage server to connect with AWS block storage in the cloud using the iSCSI protocol.

 File gateway uses NFS and SMB protocols basically used for sharing files.
 The iSCSI protocol is used by Volume Gateway at the block level.
 Within Volume Gateway, two categories exist that include cached vs storage.

 A. Stored Volumes

 Take the example of an iPad that backs up everything into the cloud.
 For example, data in an iPad is backed in iCloud.
-Yet, instead of using iCloud for daily use, iPad users will find downloaded music, eBooks, etc. right on their iPad memory instead of cloud.
+Yet, instead of using iCloud for daily use, iPad users will find downloaded music, eBooks, etc. right on their iPad memory instead of the cloud.

 That’s exactly how Storage Volumes work.
 Data is stored on-premises and you can access it from there for everyday use, while the data that goes into the AWS cloud is meant for backup.

-Suppose you need low latency access to your complete dataset.
+Suppose you need low-latency access to your complete dataset.
 First, you have to set up and prep your gateway on-premises so that you have the storage capacity for keeping the data locally, and then asynchronously save a snapshot of this data to S3.